PhucT1006/NoteTakingProject/README.md

+*Introduction
+This is a simple website aimed to help students with note-taking.
+When using the website you will be able to choose a template and start taking note on it.
+Then you can save it and edit the note when you want.
+This project is still in the work.
+Main purpose is to learn how to work with HTML, CSS, Javascript, and React.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.